 Acting for Non-Majors convinced her that theatre arts principles can greatly contribute to excellent story telling.
 Her workshop describes how noting circumstances, back story, subtexts, moment before, moment after, and silence well-timed can add substance to a story well-told.
 The "fourth wall" that distinguishes acting from storytelling deserves a conversation!
 Let's get together and maximize all those available tools!

 Carol has been making connections with senior centers in Salt Lake County and presenting storytelling events coordinated with the Fall and Winter holiday seasons.
 Including an introductory "reminiscence," creates just the right mood to transition into related stories.
-See Press Room for 2016 update.
+See Press Room for updates.

 Listen to personal stories and Watch videos..

-March 15th and 17th Irish sayings and blessings will be presented to two senior center.
+March 15th and 17th, 2016 Irish sayings and blessings were presented to two senior center.
 See March, 2016 calendar

 Power point presentations (background slides) introduced leprechaun tales, Irish sayings and blessings, and Irish jokes.
 A group singalong followed the story of the origins of "Danny Boy."